gnivil/Pandas/README.md

-# Pandas-Challenge

-## Heroes of Pymoli Data Analysis
+# Pandas Challenge - Heroes of Pymoli Data Analysis

 Congratulations!
 After a lot of hard work in the data wrangling mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.